-- 8.7 Section 271(1)(c) has been deleted by the Finance Act 2016 and in its place section 270A has been inserted which is applicable from 1 April 2017.
-It seeks to levy penalty on under reporting of income. - 8.8 Section 270A inserted vide Finance Act 2016 prescribes penalty for under-reporting of income and misreporting of income.
-Section 270A (7) of the Act prescribes a penalty of 50% of the amount of tax payable on the under-reported income.
-Further, Section 270A(6)(d) provides that the under-reported income for the purpose of Section 270A shall not include the amount of under-reported income represented by any addition made in conformity with the arm's length price determined by the Transfer Pricing Officer, where the assessee had a) maintained information and documents as prescribed under section 92D, b) declared the international transaction under Chapter X, and, c) disclosed all the material facts relating to the transaction. - 8.9 Section 270A(8) of the Act provides that where under-reported income is in consequence of any misreporting thereof by any person, the penalty shall be equal to two hundred per cent of the amount of tax payable on under-reported income.
-Section 270A(9)(f) of the Act provides that the case of misreporting of income shall be failure to report any international transaction or any transaction deemed to be an international transaction or any specified domestic transaction, to which the provisions of Chapter X apply.
+- 8.7 Section 271(1)(c) was deleted by the Finance Act 2016 and in its place section 270A was inserted which is applicable from 1 April 2017.
+It seeks to levy penalty for under-reporting and misreporting of income. - 8.8 Section 270A (7) of the Act prescribes a penalty of 50% of the amount of tax payable on the under-reported income.
+Further, Section 270A(6)(d) provides that the under-reported income for the purpose of Section 270A shall not include the amount of under-reported income represented by any addition made in conformity with the arm's length price determined by the Transfer Pricing Officer, where the assessee had: - maintained information and documents as prescribed under section 92D, - b) declared the international transaction under Chapter X, and, - c) disclosed all the material facts relating to the transaction. - 8.9 Section 270A(8) of the Act provides that where under-reported income is in consequence of any misreporting thereof by any person, the penalty shall be equal to two hundred per cent of the amount of tax payable on under-reported income.
+Section 270A(9)(f) of the Act provides that the case of misreporting of income shall include failure to report any international transaction or any transaction deemed to be an international transaction or any specified domestic transaction, to which the provisions of Chapter X apply.